seed-rs/seed-homepage/markdown/fetch.md

 is standalone: It can be used with any wasm-bindgen program.

 Example, where we update the state on initial load (similar to the `server_interaction` example in the repo) from a server.
 It demonstrates a `GET` request, and deserializing JSON data.
+The `server_integration` example contains more sample code.

 ```rust
 use futures::Future;
 use serde::{Serialize, Deserialize};